Tens of thousands of teachers planning massive rallies and classroom walkouts

 The double demonstrations come less than a month after West Virginia teachers went on a nine-day strike that ended with the governor there signing legislation giving them a 5 percent pay hike — their first raise in four years.

-“What happened in West Virginia is inspiring for sure,” Charles Main, spokesman for the Kentucky Education Association, told ABC News Sunday.
+“What happened in West Virginia is inspiring for sure,” a spokesperson for the Kentucky Education Association told ABC News Sunday.

 The Oklahoma protest comes after Fallin signed legislation Thursday granting teachers annual pay raises averaging $6,100, the largest in state history.
 Oklahoma teachers had been making an average of $45,276 a year, among the lowest wages for educators in the country, according to a 2017 report by the National Education Association.